Pz445/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 38

+I finished the Scrimba React tutorial as well as the Free Code Camp section on React.
+Ready to start learning SASS next as well as building some React projects.

+### Day 37

+Today, I learned about forms within React

+### Day 36

+I learned React Router today and applied it to my random generator site

 ### Day 35

 More React today with Scrimba and Free Code Camp.
 Once I learn React Router, I am going to dive into recoding my RPG Rando site.